mercadopago/devsite-docs/guides/shopify/installation-checkout-api.en.md

 7. In the section **What payment methods do you want to offer?**, select the type of payment methods that the store will offer through Checkout Transparente.
 You can choose Mercado Pago, credit cards, boleto, or Pix.
 8. Click on **Save changes** to complete the installation.

+> In case of renewing your credentials, remember to replace both the production and test credentials in your integration.

 > PREV_STEP_CARD_EN
 >